 Invoices must be submitted monthly by the 15th of the month, beginning no later than the second full calendar month of the award period using the billing form available in our document center.
-Example: For awards with a period of performance of 08/15/2024-05/31/2025 the first invoice must be submitted in October by 10/15/2024 with additional invoices submitted before the 15th of each subsequent month.
-The final invoice must be submitted within 30 days of the of the last day of the period of performance.
-For the example period of performance, the final invoice would be due by 06/30/2025.
+Example: For awards with a period of performance of 09/15/2025-06/30/2026 the first invoice must be submitted in November by 11/15/2025 with additional invoices submitted on or before the 15th of each subsequent month.
+The final invoice must be submitted within 30 days of the last day of the period of performance.
+For the example period of performance, the final invoice would be due by 07/30/2026.
+The LaSPACE team will provide a prepopulated invoice template to each individual subawardee to help our affiliate's sponsored programs staff submit compliant invoices.
 A final report must be submitted by the PI/Project Lead no later than 30 days after the project end date.
 Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the final report.
 Final Report guidelines can be downloaded from the LaSPACE website's document center.
 Please review the reporting guidelines at the start of your project to identify in advance the kinds of information you must share at the end of your award.
-For example, you must track participation hours & total funding per student and collect reflective statements from your students.
+For example, you must track participation hours & total students.
 Develop a plan to collect this info early!